 Surrey Poor Law Union vaccination registers 1872 to 1909

-Vaccination Register SHC BG2_63_1Until comparatively recently, smallpox was a real threat in the British Isles.
+Vaccination Register reference BG2_63_1Until comparatively recently, smallpox was a real threat in the British Isles.
 Vaccination against smallpox was introduced widely in the beginning of the 19th century and made compulsory in 1853, with more stringent provisions being introduced in 1867, 1871 and 1874.

 In order to ensure that all children were vaccinated, lists were compiled from the birth registration lists by the Vaccination Officer.
 The lists were organised within districts, and then divided into sub-districts.
 For example, Chertsey Registration District is subdivided into Chertsey, Chobham and Walton on Thames.